-2 - Installing the RocketRAID Host Adapter
+2 - Installing the RocketRAID 2782 Host Adapter

-Note: Make sure the system is powered-off before installing the RocketRAID host adapter.
-Illustration below shows the RR2740.
+Note: Make sure the system is powered-off before installing the RocketRAID 2782 host adapter.

-- 1. Open the system chassis and locate an unused PCI-Express x16. - 2.
-Remove the PCI slot/bracket cover. - 3.
-Gently insert the RocketRAID card into the PCI-Express slot, and secure the bracket to the system chassis.
+- 1. Open the system chassis and locate an unused PCI-Express x16. - Remove the PCI slot/bracket cover. - 3.
+Gently insert the RocketRAID2782 card into the PCI-Express slot, and secure the bracket to the system chassis (illustration shows RocketRAID 2782).

-- 4. After installing the adapter, attach hard drives to the host adapter using the appropriate data cable.
+4. After installing the adapter, attach hard drives to the host adapter using the data cable.
+Each Mini-SAS cable can direct connect up to 4 hard drives.
+Consult the chassis manual for proper installation procedures.

 Note: Many server-level chassis include hard-drive hot-swap bays.
 For these system chassis, cables are attached to the chassis backplane, rather than directly to each individual hard drive.
-Consult the chassis manual for proper installation procedures. - 5.
-Close and secure the system chassis.
+Consult the chassis manual for proper installation procedures.

+5. Close and secure the system chassis.